lexicHQ/docs/channel.md

 ### Connect your bot to a page

 Connect your bot to a Facebook page using the Connect / Disconnect capability.
-If you are not already logged in using Facebook, it will take you through the OAuth flow for the required permissions.
+If you are not already logged in using Facebook, it will take you through a wizard to connect Smartloop app to your page.

 ![](./facebook-connect.png)